In This Article

-We can’t keep calm as Diwali is just around the corner!
-Especially with the COVID-19 pandemic, we all deserve some good cheer and festivities!
-Yet, many are stranded alone due to lockdowns, away from their loved ones, unable to travel home and celebrate.
-So we decided to make this Diwali away from family a little easier for you by giving you a crash course on everything related to Diwali and a Diwali diya!
+We can’t keep calm as Diwali has arrived!
+Given the past couple of years we spent coping with the pandemic, we all deserve some good cheer and festivities!
+So, we decided to make this Diwali a little easier for you by giving you a crash course on everything related to Diwali and a Diwali diya!

 Importance of Diwali Diya lighting